Pyshou/MD-FEP_parallel_Q5/3_get_lig_ff_params/README.md

 - In the generated LIG.lib and LIG.prm files, change "lig." to "T" for compatibility with scripts later (juse use a sed..).
 - Also just remove the header in the LIG.lib library file (starting with "#", not sure that Q likes that).
+- And make sure the charge group section in the LIG.lib file starts with a heavy atom.
-- All that and the following can be put in a script... .
+- Then, all that and the following can be put in a script... .

 ```mkdir Forcefield```